45% of final grade (3 proposals worth 15% each).

 - Two pages of written content should include:

 - What, where, who, and why

 - Description of the object, materials, and place of origin.

 - Discussion of the cultural, political, social, and geographic context.

-Do you need a separate visual file?
-A: Yes, your visuals should be more than just an image of the piece you selected.
-You should also include also include images of related items from our class and any other images that help strengthen your argument.
+- Your visuals should be more than just one image of the piece you selected.
+You should also include images of related items from our class and any other images that help strengthen your argument.